qr-answers/qr-answers.github.io/docs/developer/webhook.md

 You need to have a Secret Key as well.
 Keep this Secret Key guarded so no one else can access it.
 It is used to package the data that is sent to your webhook so you can verify that the sender is really qr-answers.com.
 If your Secret Key is compromised, generate a new one by choosing the <span class="inline-button">Roll Secret Key</span> button.

 An easy configuraiton to create a webhook is to use Express.
 You can setup a simple post route that will receive the messages from qr-answers.com.
 You also need to install the qranswers module from npm.
 This will allow you to verify the payload sent to you by calling the ```constructEvent``` method - which verifies the integrity of the package by utilizing your Secret Key.
+Notice we do not 'hard code' the keys into the application.
+They are set as Environment variables so that they aren't generally available for someone to access.
+We use AWS Lambda to host the Webhooks - which allow you to set local Environment variables.

 Here is a simple setup using Amplify and an AWS Lambda for the webhook: